 Are you looking for the best places to learn ballroom dancing?
-Look no further because, in this video, I’m going to tell you some of the best places to get started.
+Look no further because, in this article, I’m going to tell you some of the best places to get started.

 1. Dance Studio Private Lessons